image source: https://www.freepik.com/

 As we told you in the other sections, the main student dorms are in Copou (the C dorms, Akademos, Gaudeamus) or in Tudor Vladimirescu (the T dorms).

 If you come to “Gheorghe Asachi” Technical University of Iasi (or TUIASI) you will get a place in the T7/T8 dorms on the ground floor (they are connected so it’s no big difference between them).
-The rooms are for 2 persons with a private bathroom and the price is around 300 RON (approx. 65 euro) a month and the payment will be made only by card.
+The rooms are for 2 people, with a private bathroom and the price is around 300 RON (approx. 65 euro) a month and the payment will be made only by card.
 There are a common kitchen, a dining area and a laundry room (for which you will need to make an “appointment” with the administrator first, as there is always a list).
 Upon arrival you will be asked for a deposit of 900RON (approx. 200 Euro) in cash, that will be returned by the end of your stay if nothing was broken/ damaged.

 In the campus, you have one cafeteria that is open from 12:00 to 19:00, a sports hall that the students can use for free and a medical office.
 You can find more info here!

 UAIC has a main cafeteria called “Titu Maiorescu”, which is near the campus.
 There’s always something good to eat, but it is open from 1pm to 5pm max.
 Inside Corp A (Uni corp), there’s a Café called Tafrali and it is open from 9 am-7 pm.
 You can have there a cup of coffee, tea, shakes (to go or there) or something to eat (sandwich, pies, pastry-cakes).
 You can find more info here!